Acute Pyelonephritis

 • Tenderness and guarding over the kidney.

-Consider referring to hospital if:
+Consider referral to hospital in patients with pyelonephritis if:

 • Patient is significantly dehydrated or unable to take oral fluids and medicines.

-• Child/ young person <16 with acute pyelonephritis.
+• Child/ young person <16 years with acute pyelonephritis.

 • Patient is pregnant.